Stage Technology development

 This Ceretrieve catheter is indicated for use in revascularization of patients with acute ischemic stroke and is compatible with current stent retrievers.

-The market seeks a safe, effective mechanical device to remove blood clots with easy delivery, improved aspiration, and reduced risk of distal embolization.
+Opportunity: The market seeks a safe, effective mechanical device to remove blood clots with easy delivery, improved aspiration, and reduced risk of distal embolization.

 10+ years’ experience in medical product development, in various medical fields; MBA, Tel Aviv University; BSc, biomedical engineering, Technion-Israel Institute of Technology